Improving HE quality through student voice

 By Eve Bracken-Ingram

-- Students as partners – Students act as collaborative partners in institutional development decisions.
+• Students as partners: students act as collaborators in institutional development decisions.

-- Students as agents for change – Students actively promote institutional change, often via activism.
+• Students as agents for change: students actively promote institutional change, often through activism.

-- Active engagement and actions to bring about change
+1. Active engagement and action to bring about change

-- Expressing opinions and experiences so institutions can bring in change
+2. Expressing opinions and experiences so institutions can make change

-Strydom and Loots explore how student voice can be actively used within institutional design by considering a case study of a South African university.
-The university developed four practices which aim to increase student engagement and performance including academic advising, an academic tutorial program, a literacy course, and a first-year experience course.
-These programs uses multiple forms of student voice to inform their continued development:
+Strydom and Loots show how student voice can shape institutional design through a case study of a South African university.
+The university developed four practices to improve student engagement and performance: academic advising, an academic tutorial programme, a literacy course, and a first-year experience course.
+These programmes drew on multiple student voice sources to guide ongoing development:

-- Module evaluations for both students and tutors
+• Module evaluations from both students and tutors

 FAQ